Ця сторінка також доступна українською.

 A former synagogue just west of the market square, today this building and probably also its associated mikveh (ritual bath) have been incorporated into the Rohatyn internat (boarding school), where they serve as a theater and laundry room, respectively.
 The building is cared for by that institution; we are pleased to have a mutually-respectful association with the school.
 See our Synagogues Documentation Project for more information.

 The site of the March 1942 killing and mass burial of about three thousand Rohatyn Jews is 1.5km southeast of the town square, in open fields near a dirt road heading toward Putyatyntsi.
 A memorial marker was placed nearby by the Soviets, and another in 1998 by survivors and descendants of Rohatyn Jews.
-The exact boundaries of the mass grave are currently unknown, but will be the object of non-invasive archaeological research in 2017.
+Establishing the boundaries of the mass grave was the object of non-invasive archaeological research in 2017.
 See our Mass Grave Memorials Rehabilitation Project for more information.

 The site of the June 1943 killing and mass burial of about several thousand Jews from Rohatyn and the surrounding area is 900m north of the town square, in a reserved part of a city operations yard off of vul.
 Halytska.
 A memorial marker was placed nearby by the Soviets, and another in 1998 by survivors and descendants of Rohatyn Jews.
-The exact boundaries of the mass grave are currently unknown, but will be the object of non-invasive archaeological research in 2017.
+Establishing the boundaries of the mass grave was the object of non-invasive archaeological research in 2017.
 See our Mass Grave Memorials Rehabilitation Project for more information.